J-DubApps/Blog/content/about/about.md

 <div style="font-size: 14px;">
 I am into technology, art, and good design...and also random geekery (board gaming, etc).<br />
 I was born in rural Texas, to parents both born before 1930 (I am late for everything).<br />
-I was raised in poverty and my small family even briefly experienced homelessness.
-An education I wouldn't trade for anything.<br />
+I was raised in poverty, and my small family even briefly experienced homelessness.
+But I wouldn't trade those days for anything.<br />
 I am a self-made man with the past mistakes to prove it.
 I keep growing and learning every day.<br />
 Writing code changed my life along with curiosity, Macs, and PCs.<br />
 Myers-Briggs says I am INTP, but I like people.
 At least the cool ones.<br />